Roobiq/RBQFetchedResultsController/README.md

   **As a result, we recommend to perform all RLMObject edits that are being tracked by an FRC on a background queue (a general best practice anyway).**

-  The branch [internalQueue](https://github.com/Roobiq/RBQFetchedResultsController/tree/internalQueue) is our current progress to remove this limitation, but as of yet is not fully functional.
 2. Finer-grained notifications down to the key path value change would enable even further performance improvements to the FRC.